lucas-marianno/flutter_calculator_math_parser/README.md

 The Math Expression Calculator is, at its core, a [Mathematical Expression Parser](https://www.google.com/search?q=mathematical+expression+parser).

-The parser can evaluate expressions containing Square Root, Power, Multiplication, Division, Subtraction, and Addition.

-The parser has full support for parentheses, including nesting.

-The parser recognizes [Implicit Multiplications](https://www.google.com/search?q=implicit+multiplication) and follows the [Order of Operations](https://en.wikipedia.org/wiki/Order_of_operations).
 ##

 ## Features:

-- You can input complex math expressions.
+- [x] You can input complex math expressions.
+- [x] The parser can evaluate expressions containing Square Root, Power, Multiplication, Division, Subtraction, and Addition.
+- [x] The parser has full support for parentheses, including nesting.
+- [x] The parser recognizes [Implicit Multiplications](https://www.google.com/search?q=implicit+multiplication)
+- [x] The parser follows the [Order of Operations](https://en.wikipedia.org/wiki/Order_of_operations).
+- [X] Used mathematical expression are displayed in history.

-- Users can retrieve previously used math expressions by clicking on them.
+- [x] Users can retrieve previously used math expressions by clicking on them.

-- Users can store and retrieve results using memory controls.
+- [x] Users can store and retrieve results using 'MS', 'MC' and 'MR' controls.

-- Users can easily calculate their Body Mass Index.
+- [x] Users can easily calculate their [Body Mass Index.](https://en.wikipedia.org/wiki/Body_mass_index)

-##

-## Upcoming features:
+- [x] Responsive Design
+- [ ] Scientific Notation

-- App Language Selection (English, Portuguese, Spanish).
+- [ ] Language Selection (English, Portuguese, Spanish).
-- App Customization (Switch Dark/Light Mode, select accent color).
+- [ ] Customization (Switch Dark/Light Mode, select accent color).
-- 1st and 2nd-degree Equation Parser.
+- [ ] Equation Parser (1st and 2nd-degree).
-- Interest Converter (daily -> monthly -> annual, and vice-versa).
+- [ ] Interest Converter (daily -> monthly -> annual, and vice-versa).
-- Unit Converter (Mass, Length, Speed, etc).
+- [ ] Unit Converter (Mass, Length, Speed, etc).
+- [ ] OnScreen cursor.
+- [ ] Real-time Refactoring.
+- [ ] Theme customization (primary color and dark mode).
+- [ ] Integration with other apps or services, such as cloud storage, database, google account sign in, etc. (this will not have any practical effects, it will serve only as a study project).
+- [ ] Deploy project to PlayStore.

 ##